smshuai/DriverPower/README.md

 ## Introduction

-Cancer driver mutations are genomic variants that confer selective growth advantages to tumours, which are rare comparing to the huge amount of passenger mutations.
-Detecting genomic elements harbouring driver mutations is an important yet challenging task, especially for non-coding cancer drivers.
+Cancer driver mutations are genomic variants that confer selective growth advantages to tumors, which are rare comparing to the huge amount of passenger mutations.
+Detecting genomic elements harboring driver mutations is an important yet challenging task, especially for non-coding cancer drivers.
 DriverPower is a combined burden and functional impact test for coding and non-coding cancer driver elements.

 ## Installation